+Rationale

-Rationale: CPRIT's statute emphasizes enhancing research superiority, increasing applied science and technology research capabilities and increasing high-quality jobs in the state.
+CPRIT's statute emphasizes enhancing research superiority, increasing applied science and technology research capabilities and increasing high-quality jobs in the state.
 All three programs contribute to enhancing the research, life science and cancer control workforce and infrastructure in the state.

+Emphasis

-Emphasis: Establishing a critical mass of cancer researchers in Texas is possible by supporting the recruitment of cancer scientists and clinicians, at all career levels, to academic institutions in Texas and through training programs in which preand post-doctoral fellows are educated to become cancer researchers.
+Establishing a critical mass of cancer researchers in Texas is possible by supporting the recruitment of cancer scientists and clinicians, at all career levels, to academic institutions in Texas and through training programs that educate pre- and post-doctoral fellows to become cancer researchers.
 The recruitment program has been successful in enhancing Texas' cancer research efforts and increasing the external visibility of the state in the medical and scientific communities.

 CPRIT's investments in product development help to build Texas' life-science industry.
-While bringing a product to market can take time, jobs and economic activity are generated throughout the process.
-Every CPRIT award includes intellectual property requirements that specify a revenue return to Texas through the successful development of CPRIT-funded drugs, devices, diagnostics or services.
+While bringing a product to market takes time, the process generates jobs and economic activity.
+Every CPRIT award includes intellectual property requirements that specify a revenue return to Texas through the successful development of CPRIT-funded drugs, devices, diagnostics, or services.